-Many biological experiments are performed on groups of cells, under the assumption that all cells of a particular “type” are identical.
+Many biological experiments are performed on groups of cells under the assumption that all cells of a particular “type” are identical.
 However, recent evidence from studies of single cells reveals that this assumption is incorrect.
 Individual cells within the same population may differ dramatically, and these differences can have important consequences for the health and function of the entire population.
-Experimental approaches that only examine only population-level characteristics can obscure these crucial differences.
-New approaches to single cell analyses are needed to uncover fundamental biological principles and ultimately improve the detection and treatment of disease.
+Experimental approaches that only examine population-level characteristics can obscure these crucial differences.
+New approaches to single cell analyses are needed to uncover fundamental biological principles and ultimately improve the detection and treatment of diseases.
 These approaches must address significant challenges that currently exist with regard to systematically describing the given “state” of a cell, defining normal cell-to-cell variation, measuring the impact of environmental perturbations, understanding cellular responses in the larger context of tissues and networks, and overcoming limitations in measurement approaches.

 Read more about the Program Goals and Initiatives.